-First, in section 13.2, we set the scene by characterizing a principle of detachment: the position that an explanation for language universals can be gained through an exploration of the cognitive mechanisms underlying language.
+First, in Section 2, we set the scene by characterising a principle of detachment: the position that an explanation for language universals can be gained through an exploration of the cognitive mechanisms underlying language.
 We discuss the motivation for deviating from this position, and sketch parallels between computational evolutionary linguistics and situated cognitive science.
-Next, in section 13.3, we outline some key results that support our argument.
-The main thrust of our argument is presented in section 13.4, where we consider three underlying principles.
-First, we propose an innateness hypothesis: to what degree are features of language explicitly coded in our biological machinery?
-Second, the principle of situatedness: how much of the characteristic structure of language can we explain without considering side-effects arising from cultural transmission?
-Finally, in the function independence principle, we make clear that our position is not rooted in any notion of language function: we seek a non-functional explanation for certain aspects of linguistic structure.
+Next, in Section 3, we outline some key results that support our argument.
+The main thrust of our argument is presented in Section 4, where we consider three underlying hypotheses.
+First, we propose an innateness hypothesis: To what degree are features of language explicitly coded in our biological machinery?
+Second, a situatedness hypothesis: How much of the characteristic structure of language can we explain without considering side-effects arising from cultural transmission?
+Finally, in the function independence hypothesis, we make clear that our position is not based on any notion of language function: we seek an afunctional explanation for certain aspects of linguistic structure.

-13.2 Explaining universal features of language
+2 Explaining universal features of language